Emergency

 Research Areas

-We are collaborating with the AFL, BCORE, Deakin university and other partners including Epworth Health, St John of God Health Care and Southwest Health Care to investigate the injury patterns of Female AFL players.
+UHG ED are collaborating with the BCORE, Deakin university and other partners including Epworth Health, St John of God Health Care and Southwest Health Care to investigate the injury patterns of Netball players presenting to Emergency Departments.
+Netball is ranked amongst the most popular sports to play in Australia and has a large supporter base.

 PREDICT network trials